OrgFlow/docs/content/guides/getting-started/getting-started.md

 - created your first @concept_stack and added an @concept_environment
 - looked at your metadata in the @concept_remotegitrepository
 - flowed metadata from your sandbox to your remote Git repository, and vice versa
-- explore ways to move metadata changes between [Environments](xref:concept_environment)
+- explored ways to move metadata changes between [Environments](xref:concept_environment)
-- learn how to change which metadata types and records are handled by OrgFlow
+- learned how to change which metadata types and records are handled by OrgFlow

 OrgFlow is extremely versatile, which means that there will usually be more than one way to build out your processes and workflows.
 These guides will keep things simple and take you through techniques and concepts one at a time.
 As you work through the guides and build up your knowledge, you should begin to feel confident to design OrgFlow-based processes that are best suited to your requirements.